 Pod reveals the Christmas food of 2045

 This has been confirmed in the Reactor Revolution project!
-Bio-grown food in the food system of the future led by Lund Universitybut there too Umami production, climaginari e Biotech Heights is with.
+Bio-grown food in the food system of the future led by Lund University but also involving Umami production, Climaginaries and Biotech Heights.
 Now the podcast is published.

 - Biotech Heights works in many different ways to create the conditions for Sweden to realize the potential of biotechnology, says Emma Nordell at Lund University and Biotech Heights.
 Many projects focus on technical solutions, and in others we work, for example, with legislation and advocacy — or perhaps recipe development.
 Now we wanted to look at what a conceivable future might look like, where biotechnology has become commonplace in the food system.
 It was really a fun project where we got to work with both food creators, startups and researchers from completely different disciplines.
 The future is bright when we work together!